 Financing Strategies for Behavioral Health Integration and Collaborative Care Management

-FQHC- and RHC-designated practices may now also bill Medicare for behavioral health integration and collaborative care services.
-To learn more about the FQHC/RHC G-codes, download the AIMS Center's CMS Behavioral Health Integration Payment Summary Sheet for FQHCs & RHCs.
+Since 2018, designated FQHC/RHC practices may also bill Medicare for behavioral health integration and collaborative care services.
+To learn more about the FQHC/RHC G-codes, download the AIMS Center Summary Sheet on Payments for Behavioral Health Integration Services for FQHCs & RHCs.

 Financial Modeling Workbook